Diethyl phthalate: Applications

+It has been used in double-base propellants with high percentages of nitroglycerin.
+In these compositions, nitroglycerin acts as the plasticizer.
+The specific function of diethyl phthalate is not given.
+In ammonium perchlorate composite propellant, it has effects on viscosity similar to dibutyl phthalate and dioctyl adipate, but a higher density and lower fuel value than either.

-It finds some use as a specialist plasticiser in PVC, it has also been used as a blender and fixative in perfume.
+It has also been used as a blender and fixative in perfume.

 Biodegradation

 Biodegradation by microorganisms

 Biodegradation of DEP in soil occurs by sequential hydrolysis of the two diethyl chains of the phthalate to produce monoethyl phthalate, followed by phthalic acid.
 This reaction occurs very slowly in an abiotic environment.
-Thus there exists an alternative pathway of biodegradation which includes transesterification or demethylation by microorganisms, if the soil is also contaminated with methanol, that would produce another three intermediate compounds, ethyl methyl phthalate, dimethyl phthalate and monomethyl phthalate.
+Another pathway exists when methanol is also present.
 This biodegradation has been observed in several soil bacteria.
-Some bacteria with these abilities have specific enzymes involved in the degradation of phthalic acid esters such as phthalate oxygenase, phthalate dioxygenase, phthalate dehydrogenase and phthalate decarboxylase.

-The developed intermediates of the transesterification or demethylation, ethyl methyl phthalate and dimethyl phthalate, enhance the toxic effect and are able to disrupt the membrane of microorganisms.

 Biodegradation by mammals

 Recent studies show that DEP, a phthalic acid ester (PAE), is enzymatically hydrolyzed to its monoesters by pancreatic cholesterol esterase (CEase) in pigs and cows.
 These mammalian pancreatic CEases have been found to be nonspecific for degradation in relation to the diversity of the alkyl side chains of PAEs.